lisamurphy788/mytaxfreeshopping/README.md

 - I created mytaxfreeshopping logo from Canva.
 - All of the images used were from pixels and i they are mostly airport setting images to keep with the theme of travel.
 - Any icons i used were taken from fontawesome.
+- List of images:
+1. Hero image - used on the homepage.
+Image of a large shopping centre showing people in all the different areas.
+The image is clean and crisp.
+It is light colors so i could use a dark text with it for good contract.
+2. About image - used on the about page.
+Image of a guy in an airport.
+The majority of what the user needs to do is in the airport so a lot of my images come from there.
+The image shows the man from a distance by the windows on his phone.
+We want our customers like this in a calm area of the airport completing their claim from their phone.
+3. How it works includes only icons as the main message needs to be simple and clear.
+4. FAQ image - two airoplanes in the sky.
+Good use of color from the sky that blends well agains the purple.
+5. Contact image - The cliffs of Moher image is used a lot in marketing and advertising and the majority of tourists visiting ireland would visit here so they would have some recognition.

 ### Wireframes
 My wireframes can be found here ######
 | Desktop   | Tabet     | Mobile    |